rwarbelow/kwk-level-1-week-1-lectures/008_arrays.md

 # etc...
 ```

 Pretty soon, our system would get out of hand and we would be creating unnecessary work for ourselves by putting the burden on _us_ to remember all of our variables floating around in our program.
+What we really want is some single variable that holds a collection of our student names.

 Lucky for us, arrays do just this in the case of our student names collection: